hernantz/blog/content/one-configpy-to-config-all.md

 ## How to configure a project (or application)

 It is important to provide a clear separation of configuration and code.
-This is because config varies substantially across deploys and executions, code does not.
+This is because config varies substantially across deploys and executions, code *should* not.
 The same code can be run inside a container or in a regular machine, it can be executed in production or in testing environments.

 ### Where to get configuration from